Basis-Theory/docs/source/includes/api-reference/_tokens.md

   `https://api.basistheory.com/tokens/{id}`
 </span>

-Get a token by ID in the tenant.
+Get a token by ID in the Tenant.

 ### Permissions